TAMIDSpiyalong/Traffic-Management/README.md

-# YOLOv5+Deep-SORT+Homography Transformation for traffic management
+#
 Files in the support function folder are the tracking, counting and mapping package.
-However, a few depending packages are also required to make the whole code work.
+Essentially, this system is an integration of YOLOv5+Deep_SORT+Homography_Transformation for pedestrian and vehicle counting and mapping.
+Several packages are required to make the whole code work as follow.
 ### Dependencies
 - `YOLOv5`
 - `Deep-SORT`